Investing your money into real estate is always a good idea.

 (2) Flipping Houses

 Also, you should be sure you are able to swiftly unload the property.
 If you cannot, you might be in trouble because flippers don’t typically keep enough uncommitted cash on hand.
 So, you might want to team up with someone and make the investments wisely.
-Another option is to buy a reasonably priced property and renovate it to add value.
+Another option is to buy a reasonably priced property and renovate it to add value, while also considering the importance of protecting your investment with builders risk insurance to mitigate potential construction-related risks and losses.

 Ties up capital for a shorter period of time